Leo Wanner

 Research interests

-Leo Wanner is working in the field of computational linguistics, teaching the computer to understand spoken and written natural language material, to supply people with information that might be useful to them and to interact with people.
-His research areas include human-computer interaction (in particular, the design and realization of conversational agents that reveal social and cultural competence), automatic written and spoken language generation, automatic summarization of written material, data-driven parsing, information extraction, and, more recently, abusive language analysis, author profiling and the information structure-prosody interface.
-He is furthermore interested in lexicology and lexicography, and there, in particular, in the automatic recognition, representation and use of lexical idiosyncrasies (so-called “collocations”) by both native speakers and learners of a language.
+Leo Wanner is working in the field of computational linguistics, teaching the computer to understand spoken and written natural language material, to supply human users with useful information and to interact with them.
+His research areas include computational lexicology and lexicography, and there, first of all, in the automatic recognition, representation and use of lexical idiosyncrasies (so-called “collocations”) by both native speakers and learners of a language.
+He is furthermore interested in human-computer interaction (in particular, the design and realization of conversational agents that reveal social and cultural competence), automatic written and spoken language generation, automatic summarization of written material, data-driven parsing, information extraction, and, more recently, abusive language analysis, author profiling and the information structure-prosody interface.
 An important characteristics of his research is that it is multilingual.

 Selected publications